Contribute Your ESH to the ComLINE

 - Editors may provide feedback to the author about any content which they believe would benefit from editing and may make suggestions for changes.
 No editing will be done without the informed consent of the author.

 Criteria used to evaluate literature by the ACA Literature Committee:

-● Is it inclusive of people from homes were alcohol and drugs were not
+- Is it inclusive of people from homes where alcohol and drugs were not present?

-● Does the tone of the writing embody the principles of gentleness love,
+- Does the tone of the writing embody the principles of gentleness, love, and respect?

 - Is it clear and concise (limited word count avoids redundancy)?

 - Is it at a reading level that is basic to intermediate?